ShawnMcCool/PHPStorm-SpacePeacock/README.md

 - In PHPStorm, choose File -> Import Settings, and import the .jar file.
 (If you don't see the File menu, you may need to open a directory or a project first.)

-- If you are using OSX then you need import `PHPstorm-key-mappings.jar` after importing the main theme.
+- If you are using OSX then you need import `PHPStorm-SpacePeacock-osx-key-mappings.jar` after importing the main theme.
 This will fix your OSX specific keybindings.

 ## Fonts